Analytic Four-Point Lightlike Form Factors and OPE of Null-Wrapped Polygons: Two-loop computation via bootstrap

-We first impose the symmetry property that the four-point FF has cyclic and flip symmetries which in total form a dihedral group $D_4$:

-Note that the tree-level FF satisfies this symmetry.
-The symmetry property allows us to reduce the number of free parameters to $168$.
+Next we apply a series of physical constraints to determine the ansatz coefficients $c_{a,i}$, including the dihedral group $D_4$ (the symmetry of the FF under cyclicly permuting and flipping external momenta), the IR subtraction and the collinear limit, as in~\cite{Guo:2021bym,Guo:2022pdw}.

-Two further important constraints are the IR divergences \cite{Catani:1998bh, Sterman:2002qn} and collinear factorization \cite{Bern:1993qk, Bern:1994zx, Kosower:1999xi}.
+The two major constraints are IR divergences \cite{Catani:1998bh, Sterman:2002qn} and collinear factorization \cite{Bern:1993qk, Bern:1994zx, Kosower:1999xi}.
 For the planar amplitudes or FFs in ${\cal N}=4$ SYM, a convenient representation to capture both the IR and collinear behavior is the BDS expansion \cite{Bern:2005iz, Anastasiou:2003kj}, which at two-loop gives:

 where $f^{(2)}(\epsilon)=-2 \zeta_{2}-2 \zeta_{3} \epsilon-2 \zeta_{4} \epsilon^{2}$.
 The finite remainder function ${\cal R}$ has the nice collinear behavior